Sequential Quadratic Optimization for Solving Expectation Equality Constrained Stochastic Optimization Problems: Convergence Properties and Complexity Analysis

 \end{ass}

 Assumption~\ref{ass.estimate_asymptotic} requires that random variables $\{(\bar{G}_k,\bar{C}_k,\bar{J}_k)\}$ are all unbiased estimators of their corresponding deterministic quantities, and meanwhile, their (conditional) variances are controlled by predetermined parameter sequences.
-Both of these conditions are common in stochastic optimization literature.
+Both of these conditions are common in constrained stochastic optimization literature~\cite{BeraCurtRobiZhou21,CurtJianWang24,CurtRobiOnei24,CurtRobiZhou23,FangNaMahoKola24}.
 We also assume that $\bar{J}_k$ is (conditionally) independent to $(\bar{G}_k,\bar{C}_k)$, which facilitates the uncertainty quantification of the search direction (see Lemma~\ref{lem.solution_bias}) by making the parameter matrix and the vector in~\eqref{eq.linear_system}, i.e., $ $ and $ $, (conditionally) independent to each other.
-Additionally, we presume a mild but critical condition in Assumption~\ref{ass.estimate_asymptotic} that $\{(\nabla f(X_k), c(X_k), \nabla c(X_k)^T)\}$ are within the support of $\{(\bar{G}_k, \bar{C}_k, \bar{J}_k)\}$, which will be useful to ensure that the lower bound provided in Lemma~\ref{lem.prob-tau-good-k} is nontrivial and asymptotically tight when \(\{(\rho^g_k, \rho^c_k, \rho^j_k)\}\) diminishes.
+Additionally, we presume a mild condition in Assumption~\ref{ass.estimate_asymptotic} that $\{(\nabla f(X_k), c(X_k), \nabla c(X_k)^T)\}$ are within the support of $\{(\bar{G}_k, \bar{C}_k, \bar{J}_k)\}$, which will be useful to ensure that the lower bound provided in Lemma~\ref{lem.prob-tau-good-k} is nontrivial and asymptotically tight when \(\{(\rho^g_k, \rho^c_k, \rho^j_k)\}\) diminishes.
+Such assumption on support is not restrictive.
+Specifically, in Appendix~\ref{sec:apx-supp-asm}, we show that it holds whenever the sampling errors of \(\nabla f(X_k)\), \(c(X_k)\), and \(\nabla c(X_k)^\top\) have zero mean and \emph{symmetric support}.
+Intuitively, this requires that the errors are centered around zero in expectation, and whenever the noise can take a realization \(z\) with positive probability, it is also possible to take \(-z\) (though not necessarily with the same probability).
+This property is satisfied by many commonly used noise models, including the white Gaussian noise~\cite[Chapter~1.2]{kay1993statistical}, zero-mean uniform noise supported on \(\ell_p\) norm ball~\cite{franceschi2018robustness}, as well as zero-mean discrete noise supported on a symmetric lattice~\cite{zamir1996lattice}.

 Next, we start with proving a result that shows the model reduction $\Delta l(X_k,\bar\cT_k,\nabla f(X_k),c(X_k),\nabla c(X_k)^T,D_k)$ is always non-negative for any sufficiently large iteration $k$.

 \blemma Suppose Assumptions~\ref{ass.prob}--\ref{ass.event_asymptotic} hold.
 For all iterations $k \geq k_{\max}$, we always have \bequationn \Delta l(X_k,\bar\cT_k,\nabla f(X_k),c(X_k),\nabla c(X_k)^T,D_k) \geq 0. \eequationn \elemma \bproof Using the definition of event $\cE_{\tau\xi}$ (which includes $0 < \bar\cT_k \leq \cT_k^{\trial}$ for any sufficiently large iteration~$k$), we have that for all iterations $k \geq k_{\max}$, \bequationn \Delta l(X_k,\bar\cT_k,\nabla f(X_k),c(X_k),\nabla c(X_k)^T,D_k) \geq \tfrac{\zeta}{2}\bar\cT_k\|D_k\|^2 + \sigma\|c(X_k)\|_1 \geq 0, \eequationn where the first inequality follows Lemma~\ref{lem.model_reduction_suff_large_true}. \eproof